 On 24 June 2020, the Resource Productivity and Recovery Authority ("RRPA") approved the Surplus Fund Transfer Addendum which, among other matters, included a transfer of surplus funds from the previous Municipal Hazardous or Special Waste ("MHSW") program to Stewards or members of the program.
-On 8 July 2020, the Association entered into an agreement with Stewardship Ontario ("SO") to distribute surplus fund from the MHSW program to the members of the Ontario PaintRecycle Program and the Ontario Pesticides, Solvents and Fertilizers Program (the "Programs").
-Under the agreement the Association received total surplus funds of \$16,366,500, of which \$14,586,000 was to be distributed to members of the Ontario PaintRecycle Program and \$1,780,500 was to be distrusted to members of the Ontario Pesticides, Solvents and Fertilizers Program before 30 June 2021.
-Under the agreement, eligible members of the Programs are entitled to receive a reduction of Environmental Handling Fees ("EHFs") from the surplus funds that would have otherwise been payable by the members as they report EHFs, in accordance with the fee reduction schedule as established and agreed by the Association and SO.
-As of 31 December 2020, \$801,158 of surplus funds made available to the Ontario PaintRecycle Program and \$815,066 related to the Ontario Pesticides, Solvents and Fertilizers Program, for a total of \$1,616,224, remain to be applied to future member fee reductions in 2021.
-The remaining amounts at 31 December 2020 are determined based on EHFs reported by the members to 30 November 2020 in accordance with the Association's revenue recognition policy (Note 2(f)).
+On 8 July 2020, the Association entered into an agreement with Stewardship Ontario ("SO") to distribute surplus funds from the MHSW program to the members of the Ontario PaintRecycle Program and the Ontario Pesticides, Solvents and Fertilizers Program (the "Programs").
+Under the agreement the Association received total surplus funds of \$16,366,500, of which \$14,586,000 was to be distributed to members of the Ontario PaintRecycle Program and \$1,780,500 was to be distributed to members of the Ontario Pesticides, Solvents and Fertilizers Program before 30 June 2021.
+Under the agreement, eligible members of the Programs were entitled to receive a reduction of Environmental Handling Fees ("EHFs") from the surplus funds that would have otherwise been payable by the members as they report EHFs, in accordance with the fee reduction schedule as established and agreed by the Association and SO.
+The remaining amounts to be distributed to members as of 31 December 2020 were \$801,158 related to the Ontario PaintRecycle Program and \$815,066 related to the Ontario Pesticides, Solvents and Fertilizers Program.
+In 2021, the Association continued to distribute the SO funds to members.
+For any remaining amounts of SO funds related to Paint, Pesticides and Fertilizers, cash refunds of \$827,599 were issued to members during the year.